Scout24/svn2rpm/README.md

 The 2nd variant is especially useful for simple packages that just deploy a few files.
 The user sees the files in the SVN source location and only needs to write a few shell lines to put the files into the proper place.
 No hassle with packing archives, this is all abstracted away by svn2rpm.

+Check out the stuff in test/data to see some examples for working spec files/configurations.

 Usage
 =====
 ```